When is Tree Search Useful for LLM Planning? It Depends on the Discriminator: LLM-Based Discriminators

 \subsection{Naive Discriminators}

 As Table \ref{tab:intrin_eval} shows, most open-source LLMs have mediocre discrimination abilities.
+To improve their accuracy \citep{arora2023learning, zhu-etal-2023-solving}, we further fine-tune the LLMs to classify the ground truth plans and incorrect ones sampled from the generator (Appendix \ref{app:discriminator_data}).
 After fine-tuning, CodeLlama-13B-FT could reach the same level of performance as GPT-3.5.
-In comparison, closed-source LLMs exhibit stronger discrimination abilities, with GPT-4 achieving the best performance across all three datasets.
-Although GPT-4 has 93.8 discrimination accuracy on GSM8K and is also better than GPT-3.5 on text-to-SQL parsing, due to its high cost, we will use GPT-3.5 in our experiments.
+In comparison, proprietary LLMs exhibit stronger discrimination abilities, with GPT-4 achieving the best performance across all three datasets.
+Nonetheless, due to its high cost, we will use GPT-3.5 as the representative proprietary LLM in our experiments.